Jefimenko Made Easy: Electromagnetic Fields through Retardation

 However, in deriving Jefomenko's Equations, he used an uncommon form of the inhomogeneous wave equations, posing difficulty for readers from the very beginning.
-In this paper, we replace the uncommon form of the inhomogeneous wave equations in his work with a common one.
+In this paper, we replace the uncommon form of the inhomogeneous wave equation in his work with a common one and closely follow Jefimenko's steps.
 We also add comments in places as needed.
-Both are aimed at helping to understand.
+Both are aimed at improving understanding.